 Students may not remain on school property after the conclusion of the school day unless they are supervised by a coach or staff member.
+Violation may result in the following:

 - 1. First offense: Detention and banned from school property at the conclusion of the school day for two weeks. - 2.
-Second offense:Two detentions and banned from school property at the conclusion of the school day for four weeks. - 3.
+Second offense: Two detentions and banned from school property at the conclusion of the school day for four weeks. - 3.
 Third offense: Two detentions and banned from school property at the conclusion of the school day for 90 days.